nakulgoud/pract/pract/design/README.md

 ## Objective
 I collected and studied from a lot of links while preparing for interviews this year and realized that unlike coding questions which has plenty of good repos and combined resources, system design remains elusive.
 People end up reading from scattered resources and might get pigeon-holed into studying one specific domain and get tongue tied when answering such questions.
 Hence I collected these links and design techniques for interviews, thought I should share with everyone.
 If you are already familiar with the basics (given below) it will take you ~2 months to gain a strong foothold over such questions.
-If you have much less time, scroll down to the bottom for the tl;dr version.
+If you have much less time, scroll down to the bottom for the tldr version.

 ## Index
 - [ ] [Where to start from?](#start)